-No. 5 'Shannon' is part of the country's National Collection.
+No. 5 ‘Shannon’ is part of the country's National Collection.
 There are only 5 remaining George England engines today and 'Shannon' is the only standard gauge one.
-The remaining four are all narrow gauge and were built for, and are still with, the Ffestiniog railway in North Wales, where two of them are still operational.
+The remaining four are all narrow gauge and were built for, and are still with, the Ffestiniog railway in North Wales, where three of them are still operational.

 1857 - Built by George England and Co. of New Cross, London for Capt.
 William Peel, the owner of the Sandy and Potton Railway, at a cost of £800.

 1862 - Sold to LNWR and numbered 1104.
 After an unsuccessful two week trial on the Cromford and High Peak Railway she left to become a Crewe Works shunter.